 The players in this quiz were all well traveled.
 But, what career accomplishment distinguishes them from all other players since 1901?

 Congratulations to Richard Chester!
 He knew right away that only these players were regulars for three different franchises, and had a season playing 100 games at a different position with each of those teams.
 For the players in this group, those positions were 2B, 3B and SS, with Denis Menke adding in a season at 1B for good measure.
 More on these in-demand and versatile players after the jump.

-This post is for voting and discussion in the 67th round of balloting for the Circle of Greats (COG).
-This round adds to the ballot those players born in 1917.
+This post is for voting and discussion in the 74th round of balloting for the Circle of Greats (COG).
+This round adds players born in 1912 to the list of eligible candidates.
 Rules and lists are after the jump.
 Read the rest of this entry